bhstark2/latency/report.md

 ADSL, ADSL2+, VDSL, VDSL2, and G.fast are "last mile" broadband access technology standards defined by ITU-T. All of these are primarily defined to run over twisted-pair copper wires, although G.fast can also run over coax (which is useful in some multi-dwelling unit deployments).
 The older Asymmetric Digital Subscriber Line (ADSL) technology was generally used on loop lengths of 1 mile or less.
 The newer ADSL2+, Very high-speed DSL (VDSL) and VDSL2 technologies are generally used on shorter loops in a fiber to the node (FTTN) configuration (with copper to a node and fiber from the node to the central office).
 Since copper is a very efficient transmission medium, the time for a signal to travel these distances is very small and does not contribute significantly to latency.
 Encoding and decoding DSL signals does add some small latency.
 But this delay is also very small.

-Some ADSL2+ and VDSL deployments used a time-based interleaving technique to be more resilient against noise on the line.
+Some ADSL2+ and VDSL deployments used a time-based interleaving technique (see [https://kitz.co.uk/adsl/interleaving.htm]) to be more resilient against noise on the line.
 Noise can result in lost bits of data.
 With interleaving, it is often possible for the ADSL2+ or VDSL receiver to recover these lost bits.
 If lost bits are not recovered, the loss can result in either missing information (e.g., clipped sound in an audio transmission) or cause the data to be retransmitted (which causes delay).
 But time-based interleaving adds delay to accomplish this resiliency.
-Common interleaving delays range from 2 - 10 ms, when it is enabled.
+Common interleaving delays range from 2 - 20 ms, when it is enabled.
+Whether or not to enable interleaving and how much delay is allowed for interleaving in a DSL deployment is determined by the ISP.
+Some ISPs have the ability to configure them on a per-subscriber basis.
 Many deployments do not enable interleaving because of the latency it adds.

 G.fast is another copper-based technology (over twisted pair or coax) that can be used on very short loops (up to around 500 ft).
 Interleaving is not used with G.fast and the loop length and encoding mechanisms add very small latency.

 ### PON